 Neurodiversity

 At AI & Antiquity, we believe that the study of the Ancient World must be both rigorous and inclusive.
 Neurodivergence—including ADHD, autism, dyslexia, high sensitivity, giftedness, among others—should not be seen as a barrier to learning, but as an opportunity to rethink how we design and deliver education.
-By recognizing diverse cognitive profiles, we can build classrooms and digital spaces that are more flexible, equitable, and effective.
-Many of our students and colleagues are neurodivergent in a world that remains largely neurotypical, and this reality shapes our editorial and pedagogical choices: inclusion is not a slogan, but a necessity.
+By recognizing diverse cognitive profiles, we build classrooms and digital spaces that are more flexible, equitable, and effective.
+Inclusion is not a slogan, but a necessity.

 Why Neurodivergence Matters

-Ancient Studies often relies on dense texts, complex languages, and traditional lecture formats.
-For some learners, these practices can inadvertently exclude.
-Yet neurodivergence brings unique strengths—pattern recognition, creative problem-solving, hyperfocus, and fresh interpretive angles.
-Embracing these perspectives enriches individual learning and strengthens the discipline.
+Ancient Studies often relies on dense texts, complex languages, and traditional lecture formats that can inadvertently exclude.
+Neurodivergence brings strengths—pattern recognition, creative problem-solving, hyperfocus, and fresh interpretive angles—that enrich both learning and the discipline.

 The Role of AI